Confused about nonstick cookware brands?

 Granite: Marketing term.
 Can apply to PTFE or ceramic.

 Green: Almost always used to describe ceramic ("GreenPan," "Green Earth" etc.).
-But it's a marketing term, so be careful and read the fine print.
+But it's a marketing term, so read the fine print.

-Greblon: Greblon was one of the original ceramic coatings developed about 10 years ago.
+Greblon: Greblon was one of the original ceramic coatings.
 Today, Greblon makes several nonstick coatings, some of which are PTFE.
-So be careful when looking at a pan with a Greblon coating, as it could be either PTFE or ceramic.
-This website lists the Greblon brand names and whether they're ceramic or PTFE (it's in German, but Google will translate it for you.)
+So a pan with Greblon coating could be either PTFE or ceramic.

 Healthy: Marketing term.
-Means nothing.
 Most cookware is "healthy," or at least not unsafe, when used properly, including PTFE-coated cookware.
 However, the term often leads to assumptions that the pan has no PTFE in it, because PTFE is the usual health concern for people buying nonstick cookware.
-If a pan is labeled as "healthy," don't automatically assume this means it is PTFE-free.
-Read the fine print--and if you can't figure it out, it's probably PTFE.

-lead-free: Some inexpensive ceramic nonstick could have lead, cadmium, arsenic or other toxic chemicals in it.
-No cookware sold in the US should contain any toxic chemicals, however, so being "lead-free" or "cadmium-free," while it sounds reassuring, doesn't really mean a whole lot.
-Lead and cadmium are typically associated with ceramic cookware, but now we're seeing these labels even on PTFE cookware, which is not only largely meaningless, but adds to the confusion.
-Most nonstick cookware is made in China, but if it's a reputable brand, there's almost no danger from toxic chemicals, whether ceramic or PTFE.
+Lead-free: Some inexpensive ceramic nonstick coatings could contain lead, cadmium, arsenic, or other toxic chemicals.
+But no cookware sold in the US should contain toxic chemicals, so being "lead-free" or "cadmium-free" doesn't mean a lot.
+Lead, cadmium, and arsenic are typically associated with traditional ceramic cookware (not ceramic nonstick), but now we're seeing these labels even on PTFE cookware.
+If you buy a reputable brand there's almost no danger of toxic chemicals, whether it's PTFE or ceramic nonstick.
 The best way to avoid toxins in your cookware is to not buy cheap cookware from a maker you're not familiar with.

 Non-Toxic: See "Healthy" above.

-PFOA-free: As of 2015, all nonstick cookware sold in the US is PFOA-free, including PTFE (Teflon) cookware, so this is a largely meaningless term.
-It can lead people to believe that a pan does not contain PTFE, when most of the time, it means that a pan does contain PTFE.
-If a pan is ceramic, it's usually labeled "PTFE- and PFOA-free."
+PFOA-free: As of 2015, all cookware sold in the US is PFOA-free, so this is now a meaningless term.
+It can make people think a pan doesn't contain PTFE, when most of the time, it means that a pan does contain PTFE.
+If a pan is ceramic nonstick, it's usually labeled "PTFE- and PFOA-free."

-Also, in most cases PFOA has been replaced with GenX, which is just a different type of PFAS.
-It has many of the same characteristics as PFOA and thus is just as toxic.
-So "PFOA-free" means the pan is free of one toxic carcinogen, but it doesn't mean the pan is free of all toxins.
+Today PFOA has been replaced with GenX, a different chemical in the same family (PFAS).
+It has most of the same characteristics as PFOA and is just as toxic.
+So "PFOA-free" means the pan is free of one toxic forever chemical, but it doesn't mean the pan is free of all toxins.

 PFAS-free: Stands for per- and polyfluoroalkyl substances.
-The larger family that PFAS belong to.
+The larger family that PFOA and PTFE belong to.
 May mean a safer chemical was used but unless you know what was actually used, it's no guarantee.

-Polymer/Polymerized/Polymeric/Polymerization: Polymers are types of plastic molecules, so descriptions with any reference to polymers or polymerization are PTFE (which is a plastic molecule).
-(See "ILAG" above for an example of this.)
+Polymer/Polymerized/Polymeric/Polymerization: Polymers are types of plastic molecules, so any reference to polymers or polymerization are PTFE.

 Stone: Marketing term that can refer to either PTFE or ceramic coating.
-For example, GraniteStone cookware and Stone Earth by Ozeri are both PTFE-coated pans (even though they sound like they're ceramic).
+For example, GraniteStone cookware and Stone Earth by Ozeri are both PTFE, even though they sound like they're ceramic.
 Many ceramic nonstick pans also have the word "stone" in the name or the description.
-Thus, if you see the word "stone" in the name or the description of a pan, keep digging, because it does not definitively tell you which type of coating the pan has.
+Thus, "stone" can mean either type of coating.

-Thermolon: Brand name for a type of ceramic nonstick coating.
-Green Pan is a ceramic cookware brand that has Thermolon coating.
-As far as we know, Thermolon is only ceramic, so it should mean a pan is PTFE-free.
+Thermolon: Brand name for a ceramic nonstick coating.
+Green Pan is a ceramic cookware brand that has a Thermolon coating.
+Thermolon is only ceramic nonstick, so PTFE-free.

-Titanium: Can refer to a brand name ("Zwilling Titanium"), to titanium added to a nonstick coating (either PTFE or ceramic), or, to the composition of the cookware (i.e., titanium rather than aluminum or stainless), or even to a color.
-Says nothing about the composition of the nonstick coating, and further research is needed.
+Titanium: Can refer to a brand name ("Zwilling Titanium"), to titanium added to a nonstick coating (either PTFE or ceramic), a color, or to the actual material in the cookware (i.e., titanium rather than aluminum or stainless).
+Says nothing about the nonstick coating, and further research is needed.
 (For more info, see our article on titanium nonstick cookware.)

 Recommendations: Pans We Like and Trust

-Though we much prefer cast iron or carbon steel, we know a lot of you are going to buy nonstick.
+Though we recommend cast iron or carbon steel for a nonstick pan, we know a lot of you are going to buy PTFE or ceramic nonstick.
 If you're in that category, here are some of the better choices for nonstick cookware.

 For PTFE, our favorite pan is the Anolon Nouvelle Copper skillet.
-It's constructed of cast aluminum with an amazing amount of copper and aluminum in the bottom, giving it fantastic heating properties (some of the best you'll find in nonstick cookware at any price).
+It's constructed of anodized aluminum with copper and aluminum in the bottom, giving it fantastic heating properties (some of the best you'll find in nonstick cookware at any price).
 It is also induction compatible.

 Anolon makes several lines of nonstick cookware (check out our full review), but this is their best, even though it's not their most expensive.
 The 8-in./10-in. combination is a great deal.